Philio/puppet-module-openvpn_client/README.markdown

 [luxflux/openvpn](https://github.com/luxflux/puppet-openvpn) to the puppet file server and which are then pulled to clients and installed.

+Currently the VPN server must be on the same host as the puppet master.

 Sample Usage:

 * Copying configuration files to the file server on the puppet master node: